Will Pan: Family

 Pan's father, of Shanghai descent, is a business management and psychology professor.
 His mother, an alumnus of the prestigious Taipei First Girls' High School, is of Fukienese descent.
-His parents were featured on the track 「怎麼著」 (How) from Pan's seventh album 007.
-He has a younger brother, Ben (潘瑋楷), who is three years his junior.
+His parents were featured on the track "How" (怎麼著) from Pan's seventh album 007.
+He has a brother who is three years younger.
 During the early years of his career, Pan had helped to fund his brother's studies in the United States.